odys-z/odys-z.github.io/sphinx/dev/issues/file-blocks.rst

 Reference

-[1] Grok Answer: Java client for uploading files that can resumming at breakpoint.
+[1] Grok Answer: A Java client for uploading files that can resumming at breakpoints,

     which is actually the block based style.